Max holds a B.S. in mass communications from SIU, an M.A. in communications from U of I, and is pursuing an MBA from Webster University.

 Now that we have our list of activities and an understanding of the work associated with those activities, we need to estimate the work durations associated with those activities.
 There are three primary approaches you'll need to be familiar with for the PMP when it comes to estimating activating durations: analogous, parametric, and 3-point.

 An analogous estimate is when you use the actual information associated with a past, previous effort as the basis for the efforts associated with your current effort.
-For example, if a similiar activity for a different project took you eight hours, you could use as the foundation for estimating that this activity will take eight hours.
+For example, if a similar activity for a different project took you eight hours, you could use it as the foundation for estimating that this activity will take eight hours.

 A parametric estimate identifies a variable or unit within another project effort that can be scaled to estimate your current activity.
 For example, let's assume you're generating an estimate to build six miles of fence.
 Last summer, it took you one day to build one mile of fence.
 As a result, you could then make the assumption that it will take you six days to build six miles of fence.